keeweb/keeweb/README.md

 You can help the project or say "thank you" with this button:
 [<img src="https://opencollective.com/keeweb/tiers/backer.svg?avatarHeight=50" alt="OpenCollective">](https://opencollective.com/keeweb#support)

-Want to donate privately?
-You can do it with PayPal:
+Don't have OpenCollective?
+You can donate with PayPal:
 [<img src="img/paypal-donate.png" alt="Donate with PayPal" width="100">](https://www.paypal.me/dvitkovsky)

 Please note: donation does not imply any type of service contract.